$\operatorname{Sp}(1)$-symmetric hyperk\"ahler quantisation: Abstract Sp(1) -symmetric hyperk ahler quantisation

-This yields finite-rank smooth $\mpHKo$-equivariant Hermitian vector bundles over the Riemann sphere, equipped with Hermitian connections, defined from the combinatorial data of the multiplicities of $\mathcal{H}_{q}$ as a representation, as soon as the main assumption is verified. \end{rem}
+This yields finite-rank smooth $G$-equivariant Hermitian vector bundles over the Riemann sphere, equipped with Hermitian connections, defined from the combinatorial data of the multiplicities of $\mathcal{H}_{q}$ as a representation, as long as the main assumption that the $\mathcal{H}_{q,\lambda}^{(d)}$'s be finite-dimensional is verified. \end{rem}